WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places followed by a new line
+scripts that convert a number from base 10to base 16